 Table 4.2 below summarizes the completeness of different regional modal networks, using the planned networks developed during the 2018 RTP.
+This is an initial analysis, conducted at the outset of the RTP process, to identify network gaps and issues that many transportation agencies sought to address through the investments described in Chapter 6 of the RTP.
+Chapter 7 contains an updated analysis of system completeness that describes how these investments, in combination with the existing network, make progress toward completing the planned networks included in the 2023 RTP.
 These planned networks are based on extensive analyses of network conditions and deficiencies as of July 2022, as well as relevant policies and performance/design standards that apply across the region.
-This table also reports on the completeness of the bicycle and pedestrian networks near transit stations and along the arterials, which helps people make safe multimodal trips.
-Completing active transportation networks in EFAs is a priority under the RTP's Equity policies, and completing networks in 2040 centers and emplyoment/industrial areas is important to supporting a Thriving Economy - see those sections for a discussion of bike/ped system completeness in those specific communities.
+This table also reports on the completeness of the bicycle and pedestrian networks6 near transit stations and along the arterials, which helps people make safe multimodal trips.
+Completing active transportation networks in Equity Focus Areas (EFAs) is a priority under the RTP's Equity policies, and completing networks in 2040 centers and employment/industrial areas is important to supporting a Thriving Economy-see those sections for a discussion of bike/ped system completeness in those specific communities.

-Table 4.2: System completeness by modal network and location within the region (2018 RTP networks and 2022 partner agency data)
+Table 4.2: System completeness by modal network and location within the region (2018 RTP networks, RLIS data and 2022 partner agency data)

 Network Total planned miles Number of miles completed Percent of miles completed

 Region-wide

-Transit network 7 1,460 788 54%
+Transit network 1,460 788 54%

 Pedestrian network 1,040 597 57%

 Bicycle network 1,149 626 55%

 Trail network 560 245 44%

 Motor vehicle network 1,171 1,146 98%

 Near transit

 Pedestrian network 837 539 64%

 Bicycle network 881 538 61%

+Along arterials

+Pedestrian network 725 414 57%

-5 For further information, see the Regional Transit Strategy, the Regional Active Transportation Plan, the Regional Trail System Plan, and forthcoming updates to the Regional Mobility Policy.
+&lt;sup>5 For further information, see the Regional Transit Strategy, the Regional Active Transportation Plan, the Regional Trail System Plan, and forthcoming updates to the Regional Mobility Policy.

-6 Metro distinguishes between on-street bicycle and pedestrian gaps in facilities like bike lanes and sidewalks and off-street bike/ped gaps in facilities like trails.
+&lt;sup>6 Metro distinguishes between on-street bicycle and pedestrian gaps in facilities like bike lanes and sidewalks and off-street bike/ped gaps in facilities like trails.
 On-street facilities are generally needed to provide good active transportation connections in centers, near transit, and along arterials, whereas off-street facilities provide longer-distance connections between these areas.
 Table 4.2 focuses on the on-street bike/ped network.